bluprince13/coding-interview-prep/README.md

 London.
 You can check out my CV at [bluprince13.com/cv](https://bluprince13.com/cv).

-I focus on Python in this repo.
+I focus on Python and Rust in this repo.
 For a Java/Kotlin approach, checkout https://github.com/gravindran2412/coding-interview-prep

 > :warning: I do not intend for you to actually read the code that I've written.